Skip to content

 • Ethical and Practical Considerations in Community-Engaged Research (CEnR) (ID 16996)

-CHEER also offers workshops where you can learn from your mentors and peers in real-time to gain insights into how to overcome barriers and implement successful strategies within community-academic partnerships.
+CHEER also offers educational learning opportunities where you can learn from your mentors and peers in real-time to gain insights into how to overcome barriers and implement successful strategies within community-academic partnerships.

 Our community partners need training too and we have that covered!
 We have worked in partnership with the Human Research Protection Program (HRPP) at Penn State to offer the CIRTification (Community Involvement in Research) Training, originally developed by the Center for Clinical and Translational Science at the University of Illinois, Chicago.19 This is an excellent and comprehensive lay research ethics training offered to community partners freely available in an interactive online format.
 This roughly four-hour training is appropriate for community partners who will be integrally involved in the research (required for any non-Penn State partner with direct access to patients/participants, identifiable data collection and analysis in expedited or full board review studies) but is also recommended for all partners to learn about important topic areas within research.
 Please refer to the HRP-508 Individual Investigator Agreement found in the CATS library (irb.psu.edu) for specific information regarding this training alternative or visit the instruction page here.